 Delivery of your letter to the inmate depends on the courier and then the prison mailroom staff.
 TextBehind® service does not control or influence postal service or prison mailroom staff in their standard process and timeframe.
-However, we strongly recommend that you should NOT create or add any of the following type of contents to your letter:
+However, we strongly recommend that you should NOT create or add any of the following types of contents to your letter.

 Content types that will mostly likely cause your letter to be rejected (in part or entirely):

 - Tattoo artwork, fantasy clipart or social media posts.